Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are compound in groups of 4 to 8 pairs, with a tendril at the end of the leaf stem that winds around other plants for support.
-At the leaf joint is a pair of appendages (stipules) that are up to 1/3 inch long, sharply pointed at both ends, and 3 sharp teeth in the lower half.
-Leaflets are generally oval and may have rounded, blunt or pointed tips.
-Each is up to 1½ inch long and about ¼ inch wide, toothless and hairless, becoming smaller towards the end of the leaf stem.
-The main stem is angled, but otherwise smooth.
+[photo of leaves] Leaves are compound with 4 to 8 pairs of leaflets and a tendril at the end of the leaf that winds around other plants for support.
+At the base of the stalk is a pair of leafy appendages (stipules) that are up to 1/3 inch long, sharply pointed at both ends, with 3 sharp teeth in the lower half.
+Leaflets are narrowly egg-shaped to oblong-elliptic and may have rounded, blunt or pointed tips.
+Each is up to 1½ inch long and about ¼ inch wide, toothless and hairless, becoming smaller towards the end of the leaf.
+Stems are angled, hairless, and branched.

 [photo of fruit] Fruit is a pea-shaped pod, about 1 inch long, that turns from green to reddish brown as the fruit ripens.
 Pods contain an average of 10 seeds.